Keyfactor/citrix-adc-orchestrator/docsource/content.md

 ## Overview

-The Citrixx ADC Orchestrator remotely manages certificate objects on a Citrix ADC device.
+The Citrix ADC Orchestrator remotely manages certificate objects on a Citrix ADC device.
 Since the ADC supports services including:
 Load Balancing, Authentication/Authorization/Auditing (AAA), and Gateways, this orchestrator can bind to any of these virtual servers when using unique virtual server names for each service.

 ## Requirements